Aliens Online: Development

 The game was announced in June 1997.
+The budget for the game was $450,000 USD.

 Release

 The software was free to download and was automatically updated.
 Joining GameStorm for $9.95 per month was required to play the game.
 Online play was shut down in 2000 after the GameStorm network was sold to Electronic Arts.

 Reception

 Aliens Online was well received upon its release.
-Chris Gregson of GameSpot gave it a review score of 7.2/10, opining "With so much to gain and absolutely nothing to lose, any self-respecting Aliens fan should give Aliens Online a try."
+Chris Gregson of GameSpot said, "With so much to gain and absolutely nothing to lose, any self-respecting Aliens fan should give Aliens Online a try."
 Brooks Peck and Craig E. Engler from Science Fiction Weekly gave the beta version the perfect A score.
-Noting the game's bugs, they nevertheless opined "it's clear that Kesmai has what it takes to satisfy both the Aliens fan and the hardcore gamer.
+Noting the game's bugs, they nevertheless opined, "It's clear that Kesmai has what it takes to satisfy both the Aliens fan and the hardcore gamer.
 This is one of those titles that cashes in on some of the Internet's promises of multiplayer action, and it's sure to be a hit with SF lovers."
+However, Next Generation called it "a wonderful addition to GameStorm.
+We just wish there was more variety so the thrill could last."

 According to a retrospective by Stephen Kleckner of GamesBeat, "Aliens Online, unfortunately, was riddled with balancing issues and bad level design. (...)
 Ancient ’90s computing technology and Internet infrastructure and these issues worse, resulting in incredibly laggy connectivity."

-Next Generation reviewed the game, rating it three stars out of five, and stated that "Overall, this is a wonderful addition to GameStorm.
-We just wish there was more variety so the thrill could last."
+During the inaugural Interactive Achievement Awards, Aliens Online received a nomination for "Online Game of the Year" by the Academy of Interactive Arts & Sciences; the award ultimately went to Ultima Online.